The head teacher cannot grant any leave of absence during term time unless there are exceptional circumstances.

 To apply for term time leave, please download and complete the form below and return it to the school office.

-Application for term time leave
+Application for term time leave from school

 To prevent the spread of diarrhoea and vomiting, children should not return to school until at least 48 hours/ two whole days after any occurence of vomitting or diarrhoea.